 Thank god Data shows up and throws on the emergency transporter thing a ma bob no Picard, which in itself is a marvel to behold.
 After all how exactly does it work?
 I mean how does it beam itself into sub automatic particles and data streams and while in that state still manages to re-materialize Picard to just fine?
 I mean we know the Enterprise’s transporter system is out so it’s not connected to that… Does that make sense?

 Once back aboard and the federation is safe we get a touching goodbye scene in Picard’s quarters to Data who lost his life firing at the Thalaron Generator and then we’re treated to a goodbye to Riker and a hello to B4 who has just begun to process Data’s memories making data no so dead.

 See the story is convoluted and complex it makes no sense.
 Shinzon is so cartoon villain at some points and such a procrastinator at other points that he just seems ridiculous instead of threatening.
 The crew themselves also seem to act out of character with them doing things they shouldn’t or would never do.
 It’s just a mess of a movie.

-Recently there have been rumors that there might be one last TNG film, and although I take them with a grain of salt I have to admit that they deserve one.
-After cementing Star Treks Future as a franchise I think we owe them one last “hurrah” that really honors them.
+Recently there have been rumours that there might be one last TNG film, and although I take them with a grain of salt I have to admit that they deserve one.
+After cementing Star Treks Future as a franchise I think we owe them one last “hurrah” that really honours them.
 But even if they don’t get one, they have MY thanks.
-It was through growing up with this crew that i became the person I am and they allowed my imagination to flourish.
-And I guess that’s why I never look to hard or deep in to this film when I watch it.
-They deserve better then this and from me, they’ll have it….
+It was through growing up with this crew that I became the person I am and they allowed my imagination to flourish.
+And I guess that’s why I never look too hard or deep into this film when I watch it.
+They deserve better than this and from me, they’ll have it…

 Watch episode 10